Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 * We publish the F-measure for this build as a build artifact and save to blob storage
 * Fetch the test results for the previous build from blob storage
 * Publish the comparison between the current build and the previous build for the F-measure

-The step only executes after the **build** step has succeeded and only if we are operating as a Merge pipeline.
-There is also the `BASELINE_CONTAINER_NAME` environment variable that needs to be set at the top of the luis_ci.yaml file with the container name of a baseline set of test results that we want to compare our newly built model to.
-Leave blank to skip the comparison stage.

   ```yml
   # Job: LUIS quality testing